mreveil/disaster-monitoring/README.md

 This is a web-based dashboard that can be deployed in the event of a widespread natural disaster to crowdsource, contextualize and centralize information.

 Reports are crowdsourced and curated from public information on social media and news outlets, augmented with geolocation and other details and shown on a map.
-This can help first responders and interested parties quickly identify locations with the greater and route resources accordingly.
+This can help first responders and interested parties quickly identify locations with the greatest needs and route resources accordingly.

 This project was built as a response to the Aug.
 14 2021 earthquake that struck the southern peninsula of Haiti.
 As a survivor of the 2010 earthquake, I created this project to help and perhaps as a way to make myself useful.
 I hope it will be used to help save lives in other disasters.